 Oviedo Real Estate

-A bustling city that maintains a downtown where the chickens can still cross the road.
+A bustling city that maintains a downtown where the chickens can still cross the road, Oviedo truly has it all.

 While chickens likely roamed the streets in bygone days, they are not exactly a something newcomers expect to see today when they visit the bank or stop for coffee.
 However, Oviedo chickens – and the rooster who crows each morning – are a beloved part of the charm of the city.
 They are even celebrated with slogans like “Poultry in Motion” on t-shirts and coffee mugs and a rooster features on the city’s welcome signs.